 Key Features to Look for in a Home WiFi Router

-Over the many years that home WiFi routers have been around, they have started to become more and more complex, offering a range of different features.
+Over the many years that home WiFi routers have been around, they have become more and more complex, offering a range of different features.
 During that same time, WiFi standards and speeds have also evolved.

 With this in mind, we wanted to go through some of the key features you should pay attention to when buying a new router for home use, as well as why these features matter.